sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_17_StringAndVariableInPython/Q_17_StringAndVariableInPython_Quiz.md

 **Description**

-a) Watch window allows you to monitor the values of variables or expressions throughout the debugging session.
+Watch window allows you to monitor the values of variables or expressions throughout the debugging session.

-b) It does not tell the type of the variable.

-c) It is not a Function.

-d) It is not correct.

 ---
 ---